Skip to main content

 The automation

-Name: README and Backstage YAML maintenance Trigger: Manual Target: All projects in your organization Steps:
+Name: README and Backstage YAML maintenance Trigger: Manual Target: The project you created during Setup Steps:

 Step 1 (Prompt):